isomerpages/gb-assist/pages/solutionrepo/solution251.md

 ### Description

-BONAERP is an All in One ERP solution integrating Ecommerce Website & Point of Sales and CRM Sales Management.
-Synchronize your promotions, customer data, inventory stock level, sales reports across your Sales Channels including your POS, ecommerce website and daily sales.
+BONAERP is an All in One ERP solution integrating Ecommerce Website & Point of Sales and CRM Sales Management.Synchronize your promotions, customer data, inventory stock level, sales reports across your Sales Channels including your POS, ecommerce website and daily sales.
 Now integrated to marketplaces including Lazada & Ebay with payment gateways.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Bona_Technologies_Systems_BonaERP_20190049_Annex_3_20200625143500_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria